raphigaziano/TIE/doc/source/tutorial.rst

 .. note::

    It's possible to use the :mod:`re` module's flags in your tags' regexes.
-   To do so, you'll have to instanciate your Tag objects explicitely and pass them to the :func:`register <tie.tag.register>` function, instead of simply passing the regex string, like so:
+   To do so, you'll have to instanciate your :class:`Tag <tie.tag.Tag>` objects explicitely and pass them to the :func:`register <tie.tag.register>` function, instead of simply passing the regex string, like so:

    ::